 We have a wonderful ongoing partnership with Book Tree, whereby families sign up to receive a bag of ten well-vetted and diverse children’s books each month, conveniently delivered to the school.
 Even parents who often visit their local library rave about this service, claiming that “…the books always include the very best in early childhood literature and the nonfiction titles always interest my young scientist!”.

-Our aftercare enrichment classes (Aftercare program only) include Shining Stars (Drama) Gymnastics Bus, and Amazing Athletes (Exploring a variety of sports).
+Our aftercare enrichment classes (Aftercare program only) include Yoga, Gymnastics Bus, Music & movement, and soccer.